Jackxiini/AI-Crypto-Trader/README.md

 ## Support

-For issues, questions, or contributions, please open an issue on GitHub.
+For issues, questions, or contributions, please open an issue.